 A recent innovation that offers an alternative to sutures is the zipper device, which uses two sticky strips joined by a set of adjustable ratchet ties.
 The strips are placed on either side of an incision and then the ties are pulled tight to close the wound.
 By distributing tension evenly over the wound surface, zippers result in an even closure that’s less likely to leave behind ugly scarring.

 Although faster than conventional sutures, the device is not particularly intuitive, requiring a multi-step process to apply and requiring a fair amount of finagling to position it correctly.
 The ends of the ties need to be cut after application, and the device itself has a raised plastic profile that could potentially catch on loose clothing or a patient’s surroundings.
 Furthermore, the device can only be applied to straight incisions since the adhesive strips must fit on either side of the wound site.

 Newly available in 2018, BandGrip Micro-Anchor Skin Closures represent a major advancement in wound closure technology.
-Simple, intuitive, and non-invasive, its patented micro-anchors grip tightly and securely to hold wound edges together.
-Easy to apply and remove, BandGrip can be applied much faster than sutures, completely eliminates the risks associated with needlesticks, and leads to far less scarring.
+Simple, intuitive, and non-invasive, its patented micro-anchors grip the skin tightly and securely to hold wound edges together.
+Easy to apply and remove, BandGrip can be applied much faster than sutures, completely eliminates the risks associated with needlesticks, and doesn’t require a return visit for removal.
 About the size of a household bandage, it can also be tiled to close larger or irregularly shaped wounds.